We will always take our animals back if you do not get on with them

 Please remember we can only give you what information we have learned or know about the animals.
 Some maybe strays or the owners have passed away.

 Farm Animals for homes

-We have a very large grumpy cockerel white Sussex for homing.
+We have a very large grumpy cockerel he is a white Sussex for homing.
 Thinks humans are good game to chase

 Ducks and geese (Littleborough sanctuary)